 What is the procedure at hearing?
 What happens first, etc.?

-Typically, the Hearing Officer will arrive at the hearing room once both parties are present.
+Typically, the Hearing Officer will arrive at the (virtual or in-person) hearing room once both parties are present.
 A sign-in sheet will go around the table.
 The Hearing Officer will probably give some explanation of the hearing process and introductory remarks before starting the tape recorder.
 Tip: this is a good time to ask questions.

 Once the formal part of the hearing begins, the Hearing Officer will recite some prepared remarks that pertain to all hearings.
 Then exhibits are considered, objections to exhibits can be raised, and the Hearing Officer decides what to admit into evidence.